-Assemblymember Harry B. Bronson Excellence in Reading Cer Information for Dear Friend, When school lets out for the summer, we can encourage our kids to continue learning by picking up a book or downloading an e-book on your tablet.
-Child's name 🌢 off worlds, new characters and thrilling narratives.
-To that end, I'm sponsoring a Summer Reading Challenge, in coordination with New York State School 🖠 libraries, to inspire kids to read on a regular basis throughout the summer break.
-Parent/Guardian name Y This year's theme is "Build a Better World."
-Books can lead students to new summer adventures, to dream big, to discover new interests and they might even be inspired to build new bridges between Address 1 🕯 cultures or to volunteer in a program to help improve the world around us.
-I've listed some book Address 2 🕯
+Info Dear Friend, When school lets out for the summer, we can encourage our kids to continue learning by picking up a book or downloading an e-book on your tablet.
+Child's name 1 Reading is fun!
+Books can immerse children in far- off worlds, new characters and thrilling narratives.
+To that end, I'm sponsoring a Summer Reading School Challenge, in coordination with New York State libraries, to inspire kids to read on a regular basis throughout the summer break.
+Parent/Guardian nam This year's theme is "Build a Better World."
+Books can lead students to new summer adventures, to dream hig to discover new interests and they might Address 1 even be inspired to build new bridges between cultures or to volunteer in a program to help Address 2 🕇 improve the world around us.
+I've listed some book suggestions to get started, and you can head to your